Sensex tanks 927 pts to close at 3-week low, Nifty ends near 17,500 on geopolitical, rate-hike worries | Headlines

 International oil benchmark Brent crude declined 1.11 per cent to USD 82.11 per barrel.

-Foreign Portfolio Investors (FPIs) bought shares worth Rs 525.80 crore on Tuesday, according to exchange data.
+Foreign Portfolio Investors (FPIs) sold shares worth Rs 579.82 crore on Wednesday, according to exchange data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)